 They may come to check out an intriguing headline, but they hardly ever seem to stick around.

-In other words, few visitors seem to turn into followers.
+In other words, few visitors seem to turn into followers or even potential affiliates.

 So what is left to try?
 You feel defeated, destined to remain a small-time blogger.

 But what if you could use the secrets of psychology to mesmerize your visitors and dazzle them into becoming devoted followers?

 Before starting a blog, you need to understand the three psychological triggers underlying reader loyalty.

 Each of us is unique in our own way, but we all have basically the same psychological machinery, triggering us to feel key emotional reactions under certain circumstances.

 So when we come across a particularly mean-looking dog in the park, our fear reaction triggers, and we feel an impulse to back away.